Safe Snorkeling Practices and Precautions for Expectant Mothers

 First Trimester

 In the first trimester, snorkeling is considered safe for pregnant women.
-However, it is important to be aware of potential challenges, such as morning sickness and fatigue.
+Morning sickness and fatigue are potential challenges you need to stay aware of.
 Pregnant snorkelers should avoid holding their breath for more than a few seconds and focus on low-impact swimming.

 Second Trimester